 - Don’t take followers at face value: While 20,000 followers seems like a lot, what is of greater value are engagement rates on posts.
 It is easy to “buy” followers courtesy of paid bot accounts.
 A quick way to estimate a potential partner’s engagement rate is to divide the account’s likes and comments by its total followers.
 Generally, brands should aim to work with influencers that have an engagement rate of 2% or higher.

 - Create a detailed contract.
 A critical final step is to put in place a detailed contract that stipulates the services enacted in exchange for the product and/or payment received.
 CGPR recommends a perpetuity clause, which means the influencer can not later remove the post with your brand, as well as a designation of your brand’s rights to any content created by the influencer as a safeguard.

 In this new era of influencer communication, many brands are just beginning to establish greater knowledge and understanding of its value and opportunity.
 Should your business have interest in nano, micro or macro influencer relations, contact CGPR Public Relations to discuss your goals.

 Anna Craven is an Account Executive at CGPR.
 She has spent the last two years supporting consumer brands with their media relations and influencer relations programs.
-Outside of her role at CGPR, Anna loves finance, organization, and most of all, storytelling.Tags: cgpr, CGPR Public Relations, fake-influencer, influencer-relations, public relations
+Outside of her role at CGPR, Anna loves finance, organization, and most of all, storytelling.Tags: cgpr, CGPR Public Relations, consumer active lifestyle, consumer active lifestyle pr, fake-influencer, influencer-relations, Outdoor-industry-PR, public relations